 For oily skin types try a clay mask to help draw out impurities in the skin and remove excess oil.
 Combination skins can really benefit from multi-masking: this means applying a clay or enzyme based mask to your oiler areas such as the T-zone and a hydrating cream mask across the cheeks where you might be a little dryer.
 For dry and sensitive skin types apply a cream mask to nourish and hydrate the skin.

 The scalp rarely gets enough attention in the skincare routine, yet its health and happiness are so inextricably linked to that of the hair.
 Using a purifying scrub weekly is a great way to remove product build-up and balance hydration levels.
 Like our face, applying a mask to our hair is key to our weekly routine to restore radiance and shine and nourish the hair fibres.

 In-clinic treatment or DIY facial

-Whether at home or in clinic, facials are a fantastic way to support our skin for optimal skin health.
-If you’re not able to book a monthly in-clinic facial we can achieve great results by taking the extra time for ourselves to do a DIY facial at home.
-A DIY facial is accessible to everyone, our kitchen is typically full of natural ingredients that can help our skin, think manuka honey to soothe and heal, plain yoghurt acts as a natural exfoliant, ice cubes and cucumber to depuff, cool and hydrate our delicate eye area.
-We also have access to so many great at-home devices that can be incorporated into any skincare routine, LED masks and gua sha are a few of my favourite tools.
+Whether at home or in the clinic, facials are a fantastic way to support our skin for optimal skin health.
+If you’re not able to book a monthly in-clinic facial you can achieve great results by taking the extra time for yourself to do a DIY facial at home.
+A DIY facial is accessible to everyone, our kitchen is typically full of natural ingredients that can help our skin.
+Manuka honey to soothe and heal, plain yoghurt acts as a natural exfoliant, and ice cubes or cucumber to depuff, cool and hydrate our delicate eye area.
+We also have access to so many great at-home devices that can be incorporated into any skincare routine; LED masks and gua sha are a few of my favourite tools.

 I like to double cleanse, exfoliate, put on a mask, give myself a facial massage for lymphatic drainage, apply a spritz of hydrating mist, use an antioxidant serum and finish with a thin layer of occlusive balm to lock everything in.